 Agentic first

 The whole thing is designed to be driven by an AI agent.
 There’s a SKILL.md — a plain-text file that tells the agent exactly what lwid is, how to install it, and how to use it.
-Give the skill to your agent and it handles the rest: encrypt, upload, return a URL.
+Give the skill to your agent and it handles the rest: encrypt, upload, return a URL — no accounts, no config.

 # The agent does this: